logo

 Summer School Programme Information

-Students staying with us for more than one summer school course at Oxford Summer Courses will be catered for throughout the changeover weekend.
-This includes all accommodation, transport between cities if courses are in different locations, meals (including lunches for our under 18s), and an additional excursion or activity on the Saturday.
-On the Sunday, students will join the new summer school course and meet their new course mates at Oxford Summer Courses.
+Students staying with us for more than one course will be catered for throughout the changeover weekend.
+This includes all accommodation, transport between cities if courses are in different locations, meals (including lunches for our under 16s), and an additional excursion or activity on the Saturday (departure day of the first course).
+On the Sunday (arrival day of the second course), students will join the new course and meet their new course mates.

 Summer School Technology Requirements & Screen Policy